 Referral to JobPath

 The Department of Social Protection selects jobseekers on a random basis for referral to JobPath.
 If you are selected for JobPath you will receive a letter inviting you to an information session where you will receive information on the service that will be available to you while on JobPath.
 Following the information session you will be given an appointment for a one-to-one meeting with an advisor who will work with you to help you get a job.

 Participants on JobPath will receive intensive individual support to help them address barriers to employment and to assist them in finding jobs.
 They will spend a year on JobPath and if they are placed into a job they may continue to receive support for the first year of employment.
 During their time on JobPath they may also be referred for further education and training opportunities.

 Jobseekers will retain their full social welfare payment while on JobPath.
 However, failure to engage with the service may affect a person’s welfare payment.
 All decisions about client welfare entitlements will be taken by Department officials..

 JobPath Services for Employers

-The JobPath companies will provide a free service for employers.
-They will offer employers dedicated recruitment, training and HR support.
-They will work with the Department and with each other to ensure that a co-ordinated approach is adopted regarding engagement with employers.
-In addition, in-work support for jobseekers will be provided, especially during the critical first few weeks, to ensure that people have the best chance of making the transition from unemployment to sustained employment.
+The JobPath companies provide a free service for employers.
+They offer employers dedicated recruitment and initial training support.
+They will work with the Department and with each other to ensure that a coordinated approach is adopted regarding engagement with employers.
+In addition, in-work support for jobseekers is provided, especially during the critical first few weeks, to ensure that people have the best chance of making the transition from unemployment to employment.